anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 provided by referrals requires no additional processing or modification to use in the dereferencing of the referral.

+Extensions MAY define referral processing behaviors of referrals defined in other extensions or in [!@RFC9083] only when those referrals are not covered by other processing rules.

+Servers MUST NOT use multiple extensions in a response with processing requirements over the same referrals where clients would not be able to process the referrals in a deterministic way.
+A> issue #56

 ## Extension Versioning {#versioning}

 As stated in (#purpose), RDAP extension identifiers and RDAP